apiispanen/networker1.0/README.md

 ## Basic Summary
 OpenAI has impressed the world with ChatGPT.
 It is the combination of openai's text prompting algorithm, combined with Google's Speech to Text.

+## Project Outcome
+Once the Speech to text funcitonality is flushed out, we'll want to have the following features:
+- Networking Bot: networker will take any data gathered from a conversation you've had and log it, including important details as well as important facts about the person/people you've interacted with, stored in a JSON formatted database.
+- Assistant Bot: networker will gather information on you by asking rich, meaningful questions to get to know you, your connections, and help you to inquire more about life, acting as both an assistant and personal coach.

 ### TO RUN: Simply run the "app.py" file, and the GUI will appear.
 Push to talk, to ask the AI questions (be sure to config your default mid to avoid issues.)

 Py Scripts: